ines-tools/ines-pypsa/README.md

 Translation between the ines specification and the PyPSA structure

 ## use
-Get spine-toolbox "https://github.com/spine-tools/Spine-Toolbox", follow its install instructions Get ines-tools repository "https://github.com/energy-modelling-workbench/ines-tools" and install it "pip install ."
+Get spine-toolbox "https://github.com/spine-tools/Spine-Toolbox", follow its install instructions.

+Get ines-tools repository "https://github.com/energy-modelling-workbench/ines-tools" and install it "pip install ."

 Open folder spine_workflow as a spine project.